Documentation

 R.pipe({ y: 10 }, R.pathOr(["y"], 2)); // 10

-Creates an object composed of the picked object properties.
+Creates an object composed of the picked data properties.

 Data Last